ampproject/amphtml/extensions/amp-timeago/0.1/amp-timeago.md

 $category@: presentation
 formats:
   - websites
+  - email
 teaser:
   text: Provides fuzzy timestamps by formatting dates as time ago (for example, 3 hours ago).
-experimental: true
-bento: true
 ---

 <!--
-Copyright 2021 The AMP HTML Authors.
+Copyright 2017 The AMP HTML Authors.
 All Rights Reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.